Ashish-Patnaik/WALL-STREET-OF-AI-AGENTS/README.md

     }
 }
 ```
-This constraint makes the `MiniCPM5-1B` punch *massively* above its weight class.
+This constraint makes the `MiniCPM5-1B-GGUF` and `NVIDIA-Nemotron-3-Nano-4B-GGUF` punch *massively* above its weight class.
 It runs cleanly on a 2-vCPU Hugging Face Space—or flies at lightning speed if it auto-detects a local GPU—without ever crashing the game loop.

 ---